 Effective Sept.
 25: the phone lines at Lafayette Blue Springs State Park are currently undergoing maintenance.
 If you cannot reach the park, please try again after one hour.

 Welcome to Lafayette Blue Springs State Park

-Visitors can take a dip in the first magnitude spring, walk across the natural limestone bridge that crosses the spring run flowing into the iconic Suwannee River or picnic under the shade of the oak trees with their swaying Spanish moss.
+Take a dip in the first-magnitude spring, walk the natural limestone bridge that crosses the spring run, or picnic under the shade of the oak trees with their swaying Spanish moss.